Best AI Email Tools in 2026: What's Actually Worth Using

 What makes it stand out:

 This is the tool that connects email productivity to calendar productivity.
-While other AI email tools focus on composition, Carly eliminates the gap between incoming emails and your schedule.
-According to research on email productivity, professionals spend significant time manually transferring email information to their calendars.
+While other AI email tools focus on composition, Carly eliminates the gap between incoming emails and action.
+According to research on email productivity, professionals spend significant time manually transferring email information to their calendars and other tools.
 Carly eliminates that entirely.

 Learn more: See everything Carly can do or try Carly.